maxsitt/insect-detect-docs/docs/software/pisetup.md

     sudo udevadm control --reload-rules && sudo udevadm trigger
     ```

-    Plug the OAK device back into USB.
-If this was the cause of the error, your
+    Plug the OAK device back into the USB port, it should
-    OAK device should be correctly detected and identified now.
+    be correctly detected and identified now.

 - A lot more information on setting up the OAK camera and DepthAI can be found at the
   [Luxonis Docs](https://docs.luxonis.com/en/latest/pages/tutorials/first_steps/){target=_blank}.